Lesson 7 of 8

 claude

-Press Shift + Tab to enter Plan Mode before pasting the prompt.
-In Plan Mode, Claude plans the entire build before writing a single line of code.
-Read the plan, then type y to approve and let it build.
+| Claude Code | Press Shift + Tab to enter Plan Mode.
+Claude lays out the entire build before writing a single line of code.
+Read the plan, then type y to approve. |

-Starter prompt 1: Personal notes app
+Starter project 1: Personal notes app

 A simple web app that saves notes.
 No accounts, no database.
 Works offline.
 Good for a first project.